1/30/2026

 Missed calls, slow follow-up, or unclear intake can derail a deal before it starts.
 Clients frequently call several firms at once, especially for transactional work.
 The firm that responds quickly and confidently often wins the engagement.

-At the same time, real property firms face:
+At the same time, real property firms often face:

-Many real property inquiries come in during business hours when staff are already overwhelmed, or after hours when no one is available.
+Many real property inquiries come in during business hours when staff are already stretched thin, or after hours when no one is available.
 An AI receptionist can answer calls immediately using the firm’s preferred tone and terminology.

 Not every real property inquiry is a good fit.
 AI can guide callers through structured intake questions such as:

-Once a matter qualifies, AI can schedule consultations immediately based on availability rules.
+Once a matter qualifies, AI can schedule consultations immediately based on actual availability rules.

 Real property matters depend on accurate factual details.
-Manual intake often leads to missing information and duplicated effort.
+Manual intake often leads to missing information, duplicated entry, and messy handoff.

 AI intake can:

-Many real property firms also use AI in controlled, supportive ways, including:
+Many real property firms are also using AI in narrower, lower-risk ways, including:

 AI should not:

 Firms do not need to overhaul their entire operation to benefit from AI.
-Intake is the highest-impact starting point.
+Intake is usually the highest-impact place to start.

 Within a short timeframe, firms can: